DilanCF/CMSC412_notes/lecture/Lecture16.md

 ![Alt text](img/Lecture16/image-9.png)

-We assume in our programming that any programs can be soppedat anytime for anyamount of time w/o consequence
+We assume in our programming that any programs can be stopped anytime for any amount of time w/o consequence

 ![Alt text](img/Lecture16/image-10.png)

-Each page table entry has vlid-invalid but and the frame number
+Each page table entry has valid-invalid but and the frame number

-page table has an enry for every page in virtual address space
+page table has an entry for every page in virtual address space

-If page from virtual emmory spac is not in memory, must keep track in page table
+If page from virtual memory space is not in memory, must keep track in page table

 ![Alt text](img/Lecture16/image-11.png)